Inspired by the bright lights of Las Vegas, Hublot replica for sale has released a collection of Sin City-exclusive timepieces.

 “People believe through ancient beliefs that a rhino’s horn cures cancer.
 They believe they can use it as an aphrodisiac,” Pietersen says.
 “But the biggest issue at the moment is that the horn is a symbol of wealth because of how expensive it is on the black market – people want to have it on their mantlepiece.
 It’s like driving a Ferrari, but better.”
 SORAI’s charitable efforts soon gained the attention of Hublot.
 In 2019, this resulted in a collaboration to make the limited-edition fake Hublot Big Bang Unico SORAI with skeleton dial, whose sandy tones were specially calibrated to match the dusty colours of Africa’s bush land.
 Hublot donated a large part of the proceeds from the watch (they don’t specify the exact amount) to Care for Wild, the largest rhino sanctuary in the world, supported by SORAI.

 “SORAI is now getting offers to collaborate with big brands because of the global pandemic’s effect on the illegal wildlife trade,” Pietersen admits.
-“But high quality copy Hublot were down and dirty with us getting all the hard stuff done two years ago before this issue suddenly took front stage.
+“But high quality replica Hublot were down and dirty with us getting all the hard stuff done two years ago before this issue suddenly took front stage.
 That’s what we absolutely love about our relationship.”

 The partnership has now given birth to a second new watch.
 As a member of the Big Bang Unico family, the new green ceramic case copy Hublot Sorai utilises Hublot’s manufactured flyback chronograph movements and offers a 72 hour power reserve.
 The minute register at 9 o’clock frames the image of a black rhino – whereas the previous model depicted a white rhino instead.
 The other big change is the colour scheme with the 45mm case rendered in micro-blasted ceramic in a deep shade of bottle-green.
 “The first watch was made to represent the winter, which are the drought months so it’s very brown and dusty,” Pietersen says.
 “Whereas with this watch, we wanted to bring out the beautiful green vegetation of summer and all those post-rain colours.”

-The $33,600 high quality Hublot Big Bang replica watch comes with quick-change straps including a camo-patterned rubber and a green fabric strap.
+The $33,600 high quality fake Hublot Big Bang comes with quick-change straps including a camo-patterned rubber and a green fabric strap.
 But if you like its eco-warrior looks then you can’t afford to be complacent as only 100 pieces will be released.
 Much like KP’s beloved rhinos, the numbers are limited and demand you take immediate action.

 There is nothing like Las Vegas energy.
 Even if you haven’t been in a while, you can close your eyes and easily summon the bells and boops of the slot machines, the flavors of world-class restaurants and all-you-can-eat buffets, and the visceral reaction of watching a boxing match or over-the-top circus act.
 Anything goes in Sin City, and no matter how at odds these experiences may seem, they work together.